 Parents need to know that The Political Machine 2020 is a downloadable strategy game for Windows PCs.
-The title deals with the upcoming 2020 election and touches on topics such as climate change, the coronavirus, LGBTQ and transgender issue, tax breaks, minimum wages, and many other political talking points.
+The title deals with the upcoming 2020 election and touches on topics such as climate change, the coronavirus, LGBTQ issues, tax breaks, minimum wages, and many other political talking points.
 It also updates frequently to address and include current issues to keep it topical.
-It also comes with five difficulty levels, and a decent customization of characters and agendas to test and challenge player's skills at juggling their campaigns.
+It comes with five difficulty levels and decent customization of characters and agendas to test and challenge players' skills at juggling their campaigns.

 What's it about?